IreStridori/prima_prova/README.md

 ### 3.6 Class SequenceMotif (Concrete Subclass of MotifAnalyser)
    - **Purpose**: extends `MotifAnalyser` and is responsible for identifying recurrent genetic patterns that may be biologically significant.
 It allows the use to insert as input a precise or not subsequence and it extracts it.
 It also provides insights into their frequency and occurrence across multiple sequences.
    - **Methods**: 2 different ways of analysing a motif were implemented.
-     - `extract_motifs(self, sequence, motif_length, minimum)`: if the user does not have a specific motif to search this method extracts all possible subsequences of length `motif_length` from the given `sequence` which repeats at least `minimum` times.
-Uses `Counter()` from the `collections` module to count motif occurrences.
+     - `extract_motifs(self, seq_idx, motif_length, minimum)`: if the user does not have a specific motif to search, this method extracts all possible subsequences of length `motif_length` from the given `seq_idx` which repeats at least `minimum` times.
 Returns a Pandas DataFrame with motif counts.

-     - `find_motif(self, motif)`: if the user has a specific genetic motif, this searches the subsequence across all sequences in the dataset.
+     - `find_motif(self, motif)`: if the user has a specific generic motif, this searches the subsequence across all sequences in the dataset.
 Returns a Pandas DataFrame listing:
 		- **Motif** searched
  		- Sequence **Identifier**
 		- **Number of occurrences** per sequence